 Mitochondria (M2) protein.
 Mitochondria are not just your energy power house, but it is also a signaling pathway, impacts how fast you age, and is associated with autoimmune diseases, chronic fatigue, chronic pain, neurodegenerative diseases, & cardiovascular diseases.

 Nuclear antigen (NA), extractable nuclear antigen (ENA), histone and collagen: These are connected to mixed connective tissue diseases.

-Things like proper nutrition, sleep, stress management, targeted BMI, blood sugar regulation, exercise/strength training, vitamin D levels, avoiding alcohol and quitting smoking- many of these things can independently cause immune system dysfunction.
+This is the reason why doing all-the-things you possibly can to support your immune system is critical to help balance it, calm inflammation, and to help the efficiency of any viral treatments you use.
+Things like proper nutrition, sleep, stress management, targeted BMI, blood sugar regulation, exercise/strength training, vitamin D levels, avoiding alcohol and quitting smoking- imbalances of these areas can independently cause immune system dysfunction.
 Adding an infection or a vaccine that creates even more inflammation and immune dysfunction is increasing your risk even more for autoimmunity.

 The results show the need for further study and research of autoimmunity cross-reactive patterns with COVID-19 and the roles it plays in long-haul symptoms, the severity of COVID-19, and the development of autoimmune diseases post-infection.
 Also the need for further studies and research on vaccine safety (present & future) and cross-reactivity with human tissues which could result in autoimmunity and the consequences it could potentially cause in the future.

 Do you have an autoimmune disease and are ready to find the root cause & focus on natural solutions?
 Then I invite you to schedule a free discovery with me!
 Please fill out this form & get started today.
 I look forward to working with you!